Frequently asked questions

 Is there a CPD app available for download?

-The CPD portfolio is a web-based application which is mobile responsive, meaning you can access it using the internet browser (e.g. Chrome or Safari) on your mobile devices.
-There is no CPD app as such, but you may be able to create a shortcut to the site depending on whether the device you are using has this capability.
+We’re developing a new CPD app due to launch in the first half of 2024.
+In the meantime, the CPD portfolio is a web-based application which is mobile responsive, meaning you can access it using the internet browser (e.g. Chrome or Safari) and you are able to create a shortcut to the site depending on whether the device you are using has this capability.

 Our 5-minute support video walks through how you can be save the CPD portfolio as a mobile responsive app (tile) for quick use and access.